 Provides relief from both heartburn and GERD when taken as directed; some acidic and spicy foods may even become more tolerable.
 Small capsule is easy to swallow.
 Although it might take several days to kick in, many users report relief sooner.

 Take only for 14 consecutive days; if condition persists, consult a doctor.

-Top-selling alternative to Prilosec OTC treats the same symptoms and is easier on the wallet.
+Top-selling alternative to Prilosec OTC, this PPI treats the same symptoms and is easy on the wallet.
 Even though delayed release, many users find they feel better faster than the 1-4 days it potentially takes to become effective.
 Also recommended by some doctors for ulcer treatment.

 Opening the blister packs can be challenging.
 Users would prefer tablets in a bottle.

 Can take as few as 10 minutes before eating to stave off symptoms of acid reflux and indigestion.
 No chalky aftertaste like some other fast-acting antacids.
 Great for anyone who experiences stomach upset while traveling and wants to get rid of it quickly.

 Relief may not last a full 24 hours like some other heartburn medicines.